You Don't Know Jack (Grimm): Plot

-Opening quote: "Catch me when you can..."

 A string of homicides has the press asking Captain Renard (Sasha Roiz) if a Jack the Ripper copycat has arrived in Portland.
 Monroe (Silas Weir Mitchell) traces the mode of operation of the homicides to the Luxembourg Peasants' Revolt.
 While dealing with the investigation, Nick (David Giuntoli), Hank (Russell Hornsby), Monroe and Wu (Reggie Lee) deal with a situation they never expected.
 Meanwhile, Adalind (Claire Coffee) and Rosalee (Bree Turner) must work together on a last-ditch attempt to fix Juliette's (Bitsie Tulloch) condition.
 Elsewhere, Juliette decides to help her new ally even if it means hurting those around her.

 Reception

 Viewers

 The episode was viewed by 4.22 million people, earning a 0.9/4 in the 18-49 rating demographics on the Nielson ratings scale, ranking third on its timeslot and eight for the night in the 18-49 demographics, behind 20/20, Dateline NBC, The Amazing Race, Hawaii Five-0, Blue Bloods, Beyond the Tank, and Shark Tank.
 This was a 10% decrease in viewership from the previous episode, which was watched by 4.66 million viewers with a 1.0/4.
 This means that 0.9 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.